 Little did I know that I would one day run a website called Introvertology.
-And little did I know that the world would one day create an introvert-friendly way to interact with people (the internet), and that a passion of mine would be to help introverts connect authentically with people online.
+And little did I know that the world would one day create an introvert-friendly way to interact with people (the internet), and that a passion of mine would be to help introverted business owners connect authentically with potential customers online.

 Because I don’t want to be left alone, but I do want to be able to control how I interact with the world.

 I’m so grateful to be living in the age of social media.
 Where it’s easier than ever to find a tribe by being yourself, and to find the people who get you.

 I’ve been running a social media presence for business since the MySpace era.
 My family owned a yarn store, and I was in charge of the online marketing – maintaining the website, sending out the newsletter, posting on social media, etc. And I’ve been hooked ever since.